mal-lang/mal-toolbox/README.md

 MAL Toolbox is a collection of python modules to help developers create and work with MAL ([Meta Attack Language](https://mal-lang.org/)) models and attack graphs.

-Attack graphs can be used to run simulations (see MAL Simulator) or analysis.
+Attack graphs can be used to run simulations in [MAL Simulator](https://github.com/mal-lang/mal-simulator) or run your own custom analysis on.

 [Documentation](https://mal-lang.org/mal-toolbox/index.html)(Work in progress)